Course Number:

 Course Description

 Introduces double-entry, fully-integrated computerized general ledger software.
-Includes general ledger, accounts receivable, accounts payable, payroll, fixed assets, bank reconciliations, inventory, and Financial Statement Analysis.
-Prerequisites: BA 111 or BA 211, Recommended: BA 104, CAS 133.
-Audit available
+Includes general ledger, accounts receivable, accounts payable, payroll, fixed assets, bank reconciliations, inventory, and financial statement analysis.
+Recommended: BA 104, BA 211Z.
+Audit available.

 Course Outcomes